BI950CE: Walking in The Footsteps Of Jesus and The First Deacons: A Pilgrimage To The Holy Land

 Day 8 Thursday, May 5: Jerusalem

 After private Morning Prayer and breakfast, we will drive to the summit of the Mt. of Olives to visit the site of the Ascension of Our Lord and the Church of Pater Noster.
 Walking down the Palm Sunday Road to Jerusalem, we will visit the moving chapel of Dominus Flevit, the location where Jesus cried as he looked down at the City of Jerusalem.
 Celebrate Mass at this shrine which provides a spectacular panoramic view of the City of Jerusalem.
 From there, we will continue down the road to the Garden of Gethsemane and visit the famous Basilica of the Agony.
-From there we will walk a short distance to site traditionally venerated as the location of Saint Stephenâs martyrdom.
+From there we will walk a short distance to site traditionally venerated as the location of Saint Stephen’s martyrdom.
 Here at this sacred site, deacons will be afforded the opportunity to recall their own ordination call.
-After lunch we will visit the ancient City of King David, site of King Davidâs Palace and the Pool of Siloam.
-At the beginning of the 19th century, an ancient synagogue was discovered in the city⊠some believe it to be the Synagogue of the Freedmen mentioned in the Acts of the Apostles, the congregation that Stephen so enraged with his extraordinary oratorical skills and preaching that they brought him before the High Priest; this âinterrogationâ eventually led to his condemnation and stoning.
+After lunch we will visit the ancient City of King David, site of King David’s Palace and the Pool of Siloam.
+At the beginning of the 19th century, an ancient synagogue was discovered in the city

 Dinner and overnight at hotel in Jerusalem.
 (B,L,D)